zhangming-19/SMPRR/README.md

 # RRSMP
 This repository releases a comprehensive dataset for long-term stock movement prediction from Chinese research reports and historical stock prices.
-Please cite the following paper [bib] if you use this dataset,
+Please cite the following paper [bib] if you use this dataset.

 You might also be interested in our code for stock movement prediction.